10 things I learned from chatting to over 100 other rehearsal studios during the COVID-19 pandemic.

 October 1st 2020

-2020’s been a wild ride for everyone, to say the least.
-On March 23rd we (Bally Studios) closed our doors to the public, and for the next 124 days we had no bookings.
+2020 has been a wild ride for everyone, to say the least.
+On March 23rd 2020 we (Bally Studios) closed our doors to the public, and for the next 124 days we had no bookings.
 None.
 For perspective, in the previous 8 years there had been 19 days that we were open where we had no bookings.
 Thankfully most of our staff members were eligible for the furlough scheme that was announced by the UK government on the following day, and those that didn’t had full time employment elsewhere.
 However, we knew that we would still have approximately £2,500-£3,000 worth of costs to pay for rent and bills each and every month with no income to cover it, so we made an application to our local council for a grant to cover this.
 If you’ve been following our progress in that time you’ll know that it was only on 3rd July, 4 months into the application that this grant was finally paid out, by which point I had personally paid out £12,000 of own personal money to keep these bills paid and the business solvent, having to sell personal possessions and rely on my partner to cover my share of the mortgage payments to do so.
 At a time that I had a 16 month old baby, it wasn’t ideal to say the least.
 Thankfully (in the short term at least) our story had a happy ending and we got the support we needed, which we were super grateful for, but the sudden news that we had been successful in our application came without warning, and left me in a kind of limbo.
 From working 55-60 hours a week in talking to people who may be able to help us, reaching out to people on social media and reading legal papers to see how we could improve our application for weeks on end, I was suddenly told that we had the funding we needed to stay open, yet we couldn’t open our doors to trade for the next 3 weeks.

 I had already planned a campaign of contacting as many other rehearsal studios as possible to rally support.
 With generic emails already written and nervous-energy to burn off I decided to contact the list of emails that I had compiled from googling “rehearsal studio UK” and copying and pasting multiple email addresses into an OpenOffice document.
 279 to be precise.
 Before I was going to contact them to swap information for our mutual benefit, yet now I had what I needed, I figured that even though my objectives had already been reached I may as well complete my end of the bargain, so a template email was created, and with my fingers hovering above “Ctrl”, “C” and “V”, the emails began.
 I chatted to nearly all of them that replied, at least the ones that needed a reply, and here are 10 observations from those 107 conversations that I had from the 279 studios that I emailed.
 (If you were one of the people that we contacted, don't worry, we're not saying who said what, or divulging any info that may be sensitive.)